isaqueiros/NewspaperSoldOut-predictions-Logistic_Regression/README.md

 Results Observation

-During the comparison of model 1 (imbalanced data) and model 2 (balanced data) it was observed that while the models Accuracy varied with an increase in percentage once the data had been balanced (from 87% in model 1 to 89% in model 2), the Area Under Curve (AUC) remained stable at 96%, demostrating to be more reliable to evaluate the model quality in this scenario as it reflects the model's discriminatory ability between the classes.
+During the comparison of model 1 (imbalanced data) and model 2 (balanced data) it was observed that while the models Accuracy varied with an increase in percentage once the data had been balanced (from 87% in model 1 to 89% in model 2), the Area Under Curve (AUC) remained stable at 0.96 demostrating how those two different measures relate to the data and how AUC focus on the model's discriminatory ability between the classes.